 Vizor was featured on the HGTV show I Want That, and selected by Sunset Magazine for display at their 2006 House of Innovation, an annual showcase for cutting edge products.

-David took an unexpected early retirement from his architectural practice in in 2017 for health reasons, and in 2019 D’firo decided to sell the Vizor patent rights, product inventory, engineering, canopy graphic designs, and base designs, complete.
+David took an unexpected early retirement from his architectural practice in in 2018 for health reasons, and has decided to offer the Vizor patent rights, product inventory, engineering, canopy graphic designs, and base design to selected US and EU manufacturers.

 D’firo Design base